dinkelburg/diversdesk/diversdesk/src/content/blog/en/seo-for-dive-centers.md

 <h2 id="meta-descriptions" class="section-heading">3.
 Write Meta Descriptions That Make Sense</h2>
 <p>
 The meta description is the short text that appears under your page title in Google search results.
 It does not directly affect your ranking, but in my opinion, it plays a big role in whether someone clicks your link.
-According to <a href="https://developers.google.com/search/docs/appearance/snippet" target="_blank" rel="noopener">Google’s official guide</a>, it should give people a clear and relevant summary of what your page is about.
+According to <a href="https://developers.google.com/search/docs/appearance/snippet" target="_blank" rel="noopener" style="color:#F86545">Google’s official guide</a>, it should give people a clear and relevant summary of what your page is about.
 Keep it simple.
 Describe what the page offers and include one or two keywords naturally.
 For example, “Join our dive shop in Amed for Open Water and Advanced courses, guided fun dives, and friendly local instructors.”
 If your website builder lets you set meta descriptions, take the time to write one for each main page.
 If not, ask the person who built your site to help.
 It is a small detail that can help your site stand out.
 </p>

 <h2 id="alt-text-photos" class="section-heading">4.
 Add Alt Text to Your Photos</h2>